LeoRauseo/gazebo_simulation/README.md

 REQUIRED MoveIt framework

 # Goal
-The AGV, specifically its external dimensions, the HC10dt, and an RGB camera were utilized to create a simulated robot.
+The objective is to position a robot arm in front of the chuck of the CNC machine using MoveIt.
-The objective is to position the robot arm in front of the chuck of the CNC machine using MoveIt.
+I created the URDF file with the intention of replicating a real robot utilized in my laboratory.

 # How to run
 See agv_moveit_config/launch/simulation.launch for a better understanding.